fr1t2/pixyll-theqrl.info/_posts/2018-12-29-Bitcoin-and-Quantum-Computing.md

 - Bitcoin

 ---
-# Bitcoin and Quantum Computing — An Unpleasant Collision Course

 > **_“First movers very rarely win with new technology…because tech becomes obsolete.
 Tech innovates or it dies.”_**